-Are you looking to turn your idea into a radio ready song, demo or full production?
+Are you looking to turn your idea into a radio-ready demo, work tape, or full production?
 Or maybe to add some flare and excitement to a project you are already working on?
-I have a decade plus of experience as a singer, songwriter and producer, collaborating with artists all around the globe.
-I want to be a part of your next project!
+I have years of experience as a singer, songwriter, and producer, collaborating with artists all around the globe and I want to be a part of your next project!

 At my core I am a very simple writer and artist.
 I believe wholeheartedly that every song should be able to stand on its own without a full production behind it - There is nothing better than a well written song and Melody paired with a simple piano or guitar in my opinion.
 The melody is KING!